-The Fund's most recent full strategy review, taking into account the results of the 2016 actuarial valuation, began in October 2016 with completion expected after the 31 March 2017 Panel meeting.
+The Fund's most recent full strategy review, taking into account the results of the 2016 actuarial valuation, took place in October 2016.
 All Fund strategy reviews have been undertaken with advice from the Panel's investment adviser.

 The strategy review considers the implications for the future evolution of the Fund of adopting a range of alternative investment strategies.
-At the 2016/2017 strategy review, the Panel assessed the likelihood of achieving the long term funding target, which was defined as achieving a fully funded position within the next 21 years.
+At the 2016-17 strategy review, the Panel assessed the likelihood of achieving the long term funding target, which was defined as "achieving a fully funded position within the next 21 years".
 The Panel also considered the level of downside risk associated with different strategies by identifying the low funding levels which might emerge in the event of adverse experience.
 The approach helps ensure that the investment strategy takes due account of the maturity profile of the Fund (in terms of the relative proportions of liabilities in respect of pensioners, deferred and active members), together with the level of disclosed surplus or deficit at the most recent valuation of the Fund.

-A summary of the expected returns and volatility for each asset class assumed in the 2016/2017 strategy review is included in Appendix C.
+A summary of the expected returns and volatility for each asset class assumed in the 2016-17 strategy review is included in Appendix C.